Precious support in the game of life

 UNICEF BIH ensures that all refugee and displaced children have access to primary health care

-In a game in which human lives are at stake, Maisa from Iran has been through a whole series of challenges ever since she left her native Tehran one year ago.
-At the time, she still had multifocal lenses that were suitable for treating her strabismus.
-However, the unpredictable life on the migrant route left Maisa without her lenses much earlier before her family arrived in Bosnia and Herzegovina.
-Yet her life has changed thanks to UNICEF’s partnership with DRC: she is getting a pair of precious glasses that will allow her to continue her treatment for strabismus and help repair her damaged vision.
-Maisa knows how valuable it is to help others, she wants to become a doctor when she grows up, and she wonders how many more games separate her from her dreams.
+Human lives are at stake in the game played by Maisa and her family.
+She has endured so many challenges since she left her native Tehran a year ago.
+At the time, she still had multifocal glasses that were suitable for treating her strabismus.
+However, the unpredictable life on the migrant route meant that Maisa lost her glasses long before the family arrived in Bosnia and Herzegovina.
+Her new glasses will allow her to continue her treatment for strabismus and help repair her damaged vision.

-According to the team of paediatricians, children most often come to the clinic because of the usual general examinations, respiratory and gastrointestinal infections, and babies are also taken care of, in addition to examinations, therapies and dressing services.
-If it is not possible to provide adequate service or therapy in the outpatient clinic, the children are referred to the Bihać Cantonal Hospital or the Cazin Health Center.
-Thanks to such a health care system, Maisa received a referral to an ophthalmologist.
-The total number of children who received medical care in this clinic from January to September this year is slightly higher than 750.
+According to its team of paediatricians, children most often come to the clinic for general health examinations, or because of respiratory and gastrointestinal infections.
+Babies are also taken care of, in addition to examinations, therapies and dressing services.
+If the outpatient clinic can’t provide the care that is needed, children are referred to the Bihać Cantonal Hospital or the Cazin Health Center.
+And it is thanks to this referral system, supported by the ‘RM Child-Health’ initiative, that Maisa was referred to the ophthalmologist.
+In total, more than 750 children were helped by the paediatric clinic between January and September 2020.

-Fortunately, Maisa's problem was much easier to solve than many encountered by other children of migrants, refugees and unaccompanied minors.
-For many of them, there is no going further.
+Fortunately, Maisa's problem was much easier to solve than many other health problems faced by the children of migrants, refugees and by unaccompanied minors.
+For many of them, this is the end of the road, with no prospect of going any further.
 And going further is what Maisa has been dreaming of since embarking on this unpredictable journey: the London rain, the British accent and the ability to use her eyes to their full potential.
-Because life, be it a game, or something more than that, is a basic human right that belongs to the Tehran heroine, and new glasses with purple frames give her hope for a better tomorrow - the opportunity to look again at a clearer and more beautiful future.
-Wherever that might be.